 Our clean energy future starts here

 Our undeveloped land in Alberta's Industrial Heartland is where the energy industry will join forces to make Alberta a globally competitive clean energy provider.
 These lands are the cornerstone for a low-carbon hub that will advance the energy transition as demand for clean energy grows.

 It’s our opinion that a sustainable energy future will not be realized in isolation — it depends on collaboration and the broader benefits that come from partnerships founded on complementary strengths.
 Our business is built on finding the most efficient solutions to satisfy the needs and best interests of our customers, industry, stakeholders, and broader society.

 Mutually beneficial collaboration is essential for innovative solutions, generating efficiencies, and contributing to a competitive, high performing low-carbon economy.
 This collaborative approach has resulted in the creation of innovative commercial relationships with large industry partners, alliances with local businesses, and relationships with diverse groups, both within the industry and beyond.

 In 2020, we entered into a solar power purchase agreement to source approximately 10 percent of our power needs from a new 25-megawatt solar generation facility near Drumheller, Alberta.
-We will start sourcing solar power following completion of the facility, anticipated in the first quarter of 2023.
+The facility achieved commercial operation in March 2023.